 For the safety of your hospice care team and your family pets, we ask that you contain any pets prior to team members entering the home.
 Care team members have the right to request that pets be contained and to refuse to enter the home if they are not.
-In the event that a team member is bitten by a family pet, Western Reserve Care Solutions is obligated to report the bite to the health commissioner of the district in which the bite occurred.
+In the event that a team member is bitten by a family pet, Hospice of the Western Reserve is obligated to report the bite to the health commissioner of the district in which the bite occurred.
 Please see codes.ohio.gov/oac/3701-3-28v1 for more information.